graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 beneficial to perform the accumulation in a data type with higher precision (and dynamic range) than that of the gradients.
-By default, the accumulation is performed using the same data type as the corresponding variable, but this can be overridden in the different APIs by passing ``gradient_accumulation_dtype`` (or just ``dtype`` in the ``GradientAccumulationOptimizerV2`` API).
+By default, the accumulation is performed using the same data type as the corresponding variable, but this can be overridden by passing ``gradient_accumulation_dtype`` (or just ``dtype`` to the ``GradientAccumulationOptimizerV2``).

+This argument can be either of these three options:

+- `None`: Use an accumulator of the same type as the variable type.
+- A `DType`: Use this type for all the accumulators.
+For example `tf.float32`.
+- A callable that takes the variable and returns a `DType`: Allows specifying the accumulator type on a per-variable basis.
+For example, passing ``lambda var: var.dtype`` would have the same effect as passing `None`.

-Note that when accumulating the gradients using a different data type than that of the variable, an out-of-the box optimizer will not work since there will be a data type mismatch between the accumualated gradient and the variable when doing the weight update.
+Note that when accumulating the gradients using a different data type than that of the variable, an standard optimizer will not work since there will be a data type mismatch between the accumualated gradient and the variable when doing the weight update.
 You can use a custom optimizer to cast the final accumulated gradient to the data type of the variable before performing the weight update, for example like this with a Keras SGD optimizer: